Mysterion06/DMC1-Splitter/README.md

-This is the autosplitter for DMC1, with a full working start, split and reset.
+This is the autosplitter for DMC1, with a full working start, split, reset and doorsplitter.

 LRT wasnt wished from the community, so there is no.
-Doorsplitter will be finished in the near future.